Deborah Parker: Biography

 While serving the Tulalip Tribes, Parker continued to involve herself in improving education and political engagement among Native Americans in Washington.
 In January 2005, she was elected as the treasurer for Choice & Consequence, a 501(c)(3) nonprofit organization that promotes healthy practices among Washington youth.
 She later was promoted to its board of directors as the president.
 In 2006, she participated in the development of Native Vote Washington, a 501(c)(4) organization that sought to encourage greater political participation among Native Americans.
 In 2007, Parker starred as Aunt Fran in Shadow of the Salmon, a docudrama about the significance of salmon among the Northwest Native peoples that was nominated for multiple awards.
 Later, in September 2010, she was appointed by the University of Washington's Friends of the Educational Opportunity Program as a member of its board of trustees, where she served her full three-year term.

 In the same year as her 2013 efforts in support of passing the reauthorization of the Violence Against Women Act, Parker joined Mother Nation, then called Native Women in Need, as an honorary board member after eight months of supporting the group.
 She was initially drawn to the organization because of the work it did and the dedication of its founder.
 From 2014 to 2017, Parker served as a trustee board member for the Smithsonian Institution's National Museum of the American Indian.
 In October 2017, Parker was selected by Marysville School District to serve as its director of Equity, Diversity, and Indian Education and continues to do so as of June 2018.

-Parker lives in Tulalip, Washington, where she is a mother to three children and two stepchildren and is married to documentary filmmaker Myron Dewey (who is of Paiute and Shoshone descent). she is a board member for Our Revolution and the National Indigenous Women's Resource Center; the senior strategist for Pipestem Law, a lawfirm specializing in representing Native American interests; and the volunteer policy analyst for Mother Nation, a nonprofit organization supporting Native American women.
+Parker lives in Tulalip, Washington, where she is a mother to three children and two stepchildren was married to documentary filmmaker Myron Dewey (who is of Paiute and Shoshone descent) until his death in 2021.

+As of July 2018, she is a board member for Our Revolution and the National Indigenous Women's Resource Center; the senior strategist for Pipestem Law, a lawfirm specializing in representing Native American interests; and the volunteer policy analyst for Mother Nation, a nonprofit organization supporting Native American women.